OnChainDen/mls-contracts/README.md

 - "if a transaction is sending less than $1,000 from the Accounts Payable Account, then automatically approve the transaction"

 ### Policy types
-There are three types of policies:
+There are two types of policies:
 1. **Auto-approval policies**

     If a transaction is governed by an Auto-approval policy, then it is automatically approved and can be executed.

-2. **Auto-rejection policies**

-    If a transaction is governed by an Auto-rejection policy, then it is automatticaly rejected and cannot be executed.
+However, Auto-approval policies still require at least one signature from any organization member to ensure that transactions cannot be executed without explicit member approval.

-3. **Manual approval policies**
+2. **Manual approval policies**

     If a transaction is governed by a Manual approval policy, then it must be manually approved by a Member or Group before it can be executed.

     Similarly, if a transaction is governed by a Manual approval policy, then it must be manually rejected by a Member or Group before it is discarded.

     Manual approval policies must specifiy a Member or Group that is responsible for manually reviewing transactions.
 If a Group is specified, a voting threshold must also be specified (e.g. 2 out of 3 members of the group must approve or reject).

+**Default behavior**: If a transaction does not match any Auto-approval or Manual approval policy, it is automatically rejected and cannot be executed.

 ### Policy filters for matching transactions